 Myron B. Thompson

-On Friday, September 19, 2008, the Board of Regents unanimously approved the naming of the School The Myron B. Thompson School of Social Work.
-Also in support were his wife, Laura Thompson, his daughter Lita Blankenfeld, his sons Myron and Nainoa, U.S. Sens.
-Daniel Inouye and Daniel Akaka, the Office of Hawaiian Affairs, Kamehameha Schools, Papa Ola Lokahi, the Association of Hawaiian Civic Clubs, and the National Association of Social Workers.
+Throughout his life, he sought guidance through the wisdom and knowledge of his ancestors to pioneer modern day initiatives that would help ensure the future of Native Hawaiians and all people of Hawaiʻi.
+Pinky Thompson passed away on Christmas day, 2001.
+The UH Board of Regents approved the naming of the School after him on September 19, 2008.
+In support were his wife, Laura Thompson, daughter Lita Blankenfeld, sons Myron and Nainoa, U.S. Sens.
+Daniel Inouye and Daniel Akaka, the Office of Hawaiian Affairs, Kamehameha Schools, Papa Ola Lōkahi, the Association of Hawaiian Civic Clubs, and the National Association of Social Workers, Hawaiʻi Chapter.